 - How it works.
 With the QSEHRA, a business can offer employees a set monthly allowance of tax-free funds and employees can use the allowance to be reimbursed for their insurance premiums and certain eligible out-of-pocket medical expenses.
 There is an annual contribution limit set by the federal government.
 For 2019, that limit is $5,150 annually ($429.17 per month) for single individuals and $10,450 annually ($870.83 per month) for families.
 Information regarding the limits for 2020 will be made available soon.
 Allowances can roll over year to year, however, the total annual allowance can never exceed the annual contribution limit.

-- Eligibility requirements.
+Eligibility requirements.
 The QSEHRA can be offered by qualified small employers with fewer than 50 employees.
 The business decides whether to include part-time employees, or limit the offer to only full-time employees, who are automatically eligible.
-If the company includes part-time employees, they must offer the benefit the same way to both employment statuses (same allowances varying only by family status, waiting periods, and eligible expenses).1099 employees aren’t eligible for the QSEHRA.
+If the company includes part-time employees, they must offer the benefit the same way to both employment statuses (same allowances varying only by family status).1099 employees aren’t eligible for the QSEHRA.
 Businesses can’t offer a QSEHRA and a group plan at the same time.
 Employees that qualify for a premium tax credit can participate in the QSEHRA, but the tax credit must be reduced by the amount of their QSEHRA allowance.